The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Introduction

 In the $\Lambda$CDM cosmological model, the large-scale structure of the universe is shaped by the gravitational influence of dark matter, such as halos, filaments and voids.
 These dark matter halos subsequently act as ``seeds'' for galaxy formation.
 Dark matter, a substance that has not yet been directly observed, constitute the major mass of the universe, whereas stars are the luminous objects we can observe.
 The Stellar-to-Halo Mass Relation (SHMR) reveals the intimate connection between the stellar mass of galaxies and the mass of dark matter halos, indicating the link between galaxy formation and the evolution of dark matter halos.
 It is generally believed that massive dark matter halos host more massive galaxies.
 Therefore, by utilizing SHMR, we can assign galaxy masses to halos in N-body simulations, or infer halo mass from stellar mass.
 This allows for a deeper understanding of the evolutionary history of galaxies, and their coevolution with dark matter halos.

-Although SHMR provides critical insights into the connection between galaxies and halos, it also exhibits significant scatter \citep{2010MNRAS.402.1942C,2023ApJ...944..200X,2014MNRAS.443.3044Z,2021MNRAS.505.5117Z,2022MNRAS.511.1789Z}, primarily due to the influence of other galaxy properties such as size, color, and morphology.
+Although SHMR provides critical insights into the connection between galaxies and halos, it also exhibits significant scatter \citep{2010MNRAS.402.1942C,2023ApJ...944..200X,2014MNRAS.443.3044Z,2021MNRAS.505.5117Z,2022MNRAS.511.1789Z}, potentially correlated with the influence of other galaxy properties such as size, color, and morphology.
 For instance, some studies find that halos of blue (star-forming) galaxies are less massive than those of red (quenched/passive) galaxies with the same stellar mass \citep{2015ApJ...799..130R,2016MNRAS.457.3200M,taylor2020gama+,wang2021stellar,xu2022photometric}.
 Conversely, other studies \citep{tinker2013evolution,Moster2018,guo2019evolution} report the opposite conclusion.

 The morphology of galaxies is also found to correlate with halo mass.
 Galaxy morphology is typically described by the S\'{e}rsic profile \citep{sersic1963influence}, which characterizes the brightness, size, and the morphology of a galaxy.
 The S\'{e}rsic profile is modeled as: